-One of the first classes I took at UNM was “Creative Writing/Prose Fiction,” taught by Rudolfo Anaya.
-Today the New Mexico native and long-time Albuquerque resident, who died in 2020, is known as the “dean of Chicano Literature.”
-Yet, even a quarter-century earlier, nearly any resident of New Mexico with a fondness for fiction was familiar with his work, particularly his celebrated debut novel Bless me, Ultima.
+Another early class at the university was “Creative Writing/Prose Fiction,” taught by Rudolfo Anaya.
+Today, Anaya, a New Mexico native and long-time Albuquerque resident who died in 2020, is known as the “dean of Chicano Literature.”
+Yet even three decades earlier, nearly any resident of New Mexico with a fondness for literature was familiar with his work, particularly his celebrated debut novel, Bless me, Ultima.
 When I arrived in New Mexico, there wasn’t a bookstore, and likely not even a gift shop in a museum or hotel, that didn’t have copies of Ultima for sale.
 Thus aware, I, too, read the book, and enjoyed it.
-What engrossed me about the novel was its evocation of place―the high plains of eastern New Mexico, which recalled for me my Pawnee Grasslands due north in Colorado―and the door it opened to the family life, society, and customs of rural Latinos.
+What engrossed me about the novel is its evocation of place―the high plains of eastern New Mexico, which recalled for me my Pawnee Grasslands due north in Colorado―and the door it opens to the family life, society, customs, and religion of rural Latinos.
 Except for the setting, it was a world unlike any I had ever known.

-Rudy, on the other hand, was soft-spoken.
-His words came out slowly and measured.
-He had a trim mustache and a head of thick, wavy hair.
-He was serious but not in an intimidating or overbearing way, and there was a great calm at his core.
+Rudy was soft-spoken, his words coming out slowly and measured.
+He had a full but trim mustache and a head of thick, wavy hair.
+He was serious but not in an intimidating or overbearing way, for there was a great calm at his core.
 He dressed smartly: slacks and button-down shirts, although the shirts were always unbuttoned at the collar and sometimes adorned with a bolo tie.

-There were some dozen students in Rudy’s fall semester class, and we all sat in a rough circle around a couple long tables pushed together.
+There were some one dozen students in his class, and we all sat in a rough circle around a couple long tables pushed together.
 During class we would exchange and discuss photocopies of our stories-in-progress.
-I wrote two long short stories for the class.
-One of the stories I based upon a personal experience as a sixties New Jersey teenager.
+I wrote two stories for the class.
+One of the them I based upon a personal experience as a 1960’s teenager.
 It included an expression, a common putdown among us boys back then: “Smell me.”
-I’ve never forgotten how Rudy, no stranger to juvenile cuts in his fiction, erupted into a rare cackle when I read that aloud to the class.
+I’ve never forgotten how Rudy, no stranger to juvenile cuts in his fiction, erupted into a rare, high-pitched cackle when I read aloud the passage containing the putdown to the class.

-Both stories were long, and I finished each one mentally exhausted.
-Like Bob, Rudy gave them respectable grades, even suggested I attempt to publish one after “re-working” it.
+I finished each story mentally exhausted.
+Rudy gave me reasonable grades for both stories, even suggested I attempt to publish one after I “re-work” it.
 However, I didn’t care to return to either of them.
 I told myself I had described the setting of each more than adequately.
 I felt each one had a satisfactory narrative arc.
-But neither of them glowed like, say, a tale by Cheever or Malamud, and I wondered if I was designed for fiction writing.
-If I had the imagination.
-If I had the radar required to constantly scan for life’s conflicts and possible resolutions of those conflicts.
-If I even had the meagerest philosophy of life or moral grounding that I could summon to explain or justify such resolutions.
-I thanked Rudy on the final day of class.
+But neither of them glowed like, say, a tale by Cheever or Malamud, and I wondered if I was designed for fiction writing; if I had the imagination; if I had the radar required to constantly scan for life’s conflicts and possible resolutions of those conflicts; if I even had the meagerest philosophy of life or moral grounding that I could summon to explain or justify such resolutions.